Posted under » Raspberry Pi on 29 May 2026

 The way the Pi boot is different from Windows or Ubuntu PCs.
 The key to note is the partition and that do not use GRUB but use MBR.
 If you have the same partition and contents, then boot is possible.
 The weird thing is that Pi uses a win boot partition and an ext4 partition for data.
 You have to follow the exact partition the Raspberry Pi Imager does.

-To do that we use the DD command.
+I have success with the DD command.
 First make an .img from the SD card and then restore it to the NVME.
+DD will also include the partition table.
 Target NVME size does not matter as long as it it bigger or same than source.
-You can resize the partition later with resize2fs.
+DD works best for a whole disk and not so much for partition only.
+You can resize the partition later with resize2fs although it is no longer necessary in Pi5 because it will expand the partition automatically.

 After losing data, I learnt the hard way a backup strategy is important.
 My advice is that 1TB is too big for Pi, because it is hard to make a backup later.
 128gb img creation takes minutes or hours to complete but it could save you days of suffering in the long run.
-128gb is still big, but it is hard to find a smaller NVME these days.
+One drawback of DD is that it will take a long time if the origin NVME is a big disk.
+128gb is still big.

 If you use Argon case then it is all well and good but if you choose to use a USB-C external SSD, then you need to make sure it doesn't sleep.
 To keep it awake, you can use cron like so